Grilled Chicken with Tarragon-Mustard Marinade

 - 1 tsp. minced garlic or garlic puree

 - Trim all visible fat and tendons from chicken breasts.
 (I like to trim the chicken pieces to a fairly uniform shape, saving the scraps to make chicken stock.)

 - Cut small crosswise slits down the length of each piece of chicken, being careful not to cut too deep.

-- Put fresh tarragon into mini-processor and chop very finely.
+- Wash tarragon and dry with paper towels and chop tarragon very finely.

 - Put chicken into Ziploc bag or flat plastic container with a snap on lid and pour marinade ingredients over.

 - To cook, spray gas or charcoal grill with non-stick spray, then preheat grill to high.
 (You can only hold your hand there a few seconds at that temperature.)